Thanksgiving Turkey Dinner for a Small Family

 No need for basting - with a dry brine, there’s no need to baste the turkey.
 The dry brine locks in moisture, and opening the oven frequently to baste can actually cause the temperature to drop, leading to uneven cooking.

 Best sides - roasting root veggies like carrots, parsnips, sweet potatoes, and turnips alongside your turkey is a great choice.
 They complement the turkey’s flavors and cook well together.
-Green veggies like brussels, broccoli, or green beans are also excellent sides - but you’ll want to cook those separately for the best texture.
+Other veggies like brussels, roasted squash, cauliflower mash, green beans, or Italian-marinated veggies are also excellent sides - but you’ll want to cook those separately for the best texture.

 Substitutions